Contact: BMORS Enquiries

 The safety data for thalidomide has been carefully reviewed by Health Canada.
 Identified safety risks are available to healthcare professionals and patients through the Canadian Product Monograph.
 Practical guidance for healthcare professionals and patients regarding the early identification and management of these safety risks is also available.

 Thalidomide is only available through a controlled distribution program called RevAid«.
-Only physicians and pharmacists registered with RevAid« will be able to prescribe and to dispense this product and all patients prescribed thalidomide must be registered in this program by their physician.
+Only physicians and pharmacists registered with RevAid« are able to prescribe and to dispense this product and all patients prescribed thalidomide must be registered in this program by their physician.

 Collectively, these measures help to prevent potential exposure of any unborn baby to thalidomide and maximize the safety of patients.